A Guide to Occupational Noise Exposure

 It is completely on the organization to assess the levels of occupational noise that their employees are exposed to and ensure that noise levels are always safe.
 And if employees must be exposed to excessive noise, it’s important for managers to place controls to mitigate the risks associated with excessive noise exposure.

-OSHA’s Noise Standard
+Noise Standard Regulations

 The United States OSHA has a standard in place to address occupational noise and ensure the safety of employees, especially when in loud environments.
 These standards set legal limits on noise exposure in the workplace.